Rethinking Rural Ireland (RRI)

 Our core aim is to bring back hope and motivation to these small towns.
 We want to create a spark through creative ideas and innovation, which will allow small towns to ‘Regroup, Rebrand and Relaunch’ and to take ownership for their own projects.

 New forms of empathetic leadership are needed for these rural communities.
 Coupled with innovative solutions for socio-economic problems, we are planning to engage with a few towns in the Western corridor of the country.

-Since our launch in October 2020, Rethinking Rural Ireland have already started to engage with two small towns, at a pilot stage, in County Roscommon.
+Since our launch in October 2020, Rethinking Rural Ireland has already started to engage with small towns throughout the country.
 It follows consultations with the local authorities and key stakeholders.
-We aim to roll out our programme throughout the country in the next phase in 2021, based on our evolving prototype.
+We have successfully carried out one study to assist on a proposed walkway in Westmeath.